devblackops/watchmen/docs/functions/Help-WatchmenOptions.md

 ## DESCRIPTION
 Specifies a global set of options that subsequent Watchmen tests will inherit from.
-Specifing notifiers within the WatchmenOptions block allows all subsequent Watchmen tests to use those notifies in addition to any defined directly on the Watchmen test.
+Specifing notifiers within the WatchmenOptions block allows all subsequent Watchmen tests to use those notifiers in addition to any defined directly on the Watchmen test.

 ## EXAMPLES